Original Article

 and existential realms.
 Manjula P. Kanavi surveys food scarcity and poverty in

-Urmila Pawar’s The Weave of My Life and Bama’s Karukku where
+Urmila Pawar’s The Weave of My Life and Bama’s Karukku

-hunger distracts from life goals and symbolizes Dalit women’s economic
+where hunger distracts from life goals and symbolizes Dalit women’s economic

 subjugation.
-Detailed depictions of meager diets like bhakri and leftovers
+Detailed depictions of meager diets like

-intercommunity relations, being intertwined with notions of honor, identity,
+intertwined with notions of honor, identity, and

-the layered social, emotional, and cultural textures that hunger entails for
+layered social, emotional, and cultural textures that hunger entails for

 Dalits.
 Most existing research narrowly registers hunger as a material